How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • Invite them to call or request a quote

-If you want your listing and website to work together, this pairs well with SEO for contractors so your service pages and your listing stay aligned.
+In fact, In addition, if you want your listing and website to work together, this pairs well with SEO for contractors so your service pages and your listing stay aligned.

 C) Add the basics that build trust

-Make sure these are complete:
+Finally, make sure these are complete:

 • Hours (including holiday hours)